iivanoo/covid-apps-observer/data/data_us/reports/resources/org.ascension.android.ascn.onlinecare___12.1.3/report.md

 > Tried going to look at my lab results from my cancer doctor and could not see them or even anything about her.
 Very disappointed<br> :date: __2021-01-24 17:52:04__

 > Suck Fest.
 Worst customer service ever.
 Save your $.<br> :date: __2020-12-23 22:30:43__

-> The app borders on a scam i was under the orders of a doctor taking 2 medications perscribed by the doctor for a sinus infection i needed to contact my doctor for further concerns i was having but because it was simply online care i guess versus being actually treated i was not allowed by the management to get my doctors contact information not only would i never give these people another dime of my money i would not recomend it to anyone else either.
-What a shame maybe someone else can get it.<br> :date: __2020-12-12 08:22:52__